loopbackio/loopback-next/docs/site/tutorials/core/10-advanced-recipes.md

 When `ValueOrPromise` is being used in a value provider, if the value is produced synchronously, a value will be returned, otherwise a Promise will be return.
-When you are chaining multiple value and if any of them is a Promise, you'll be getting a Promise.
+When multiple dependencies are involved to resolve the value for a binding, a `Promise` will be returned if at least one of the bindings produces a `Promise`.

-Using the `ChineseGreeter` as an example:
+Using the `ChineseGreeter` as an example, it has a dependency of the configuration object to be injected as instructed by `@config`.

 ```ts
 /**